FutureSolutionDev/Deploy-Center-Server/README.md

 - Verify MariaDB is running
 - Check credentials in `.env`
 - Ensure database exists

+### Missing Tables or `ER_NO_SUCH_TABLE`
+- Keep `DB_AUTO_MIGRATE=true` during local development to let the server create tables automatically
+- In production environments that rely on migrations, either run your migration scripts before starting the server or temporarily enable `DB_AUTO_MIGRATE`
+- The server will now verify the schema at startup and stop with a descriptive error if required tables are missing

 ### Deployment Stuck in Queue
 - Check logs in `logs/` directory